flatironinstitute/nifty-ls/README.md

 There is some pre- and post-processing of $S_k$ and $C_k$ to compute the periodogram, which can become the bottleneck because finufft is so fast.
 This package also optimizes and parallelizes those computations.

-### Chi-Square/Fast Chi-Square Method
+### Fast $\chi^2$ Method (`nterms > 1`)
-To maintain efficiency while identifying more complex patterns, such as multiple fourier terms (`nterms > 1`), the [Fast Chi-squared Technique](https://arxiv.org/abs/0901.1913) were introduced.
-This method extend the traditional Lomb-Scargle approach by constructing matrix algebra using an FFT-based approach.
+[Palmer (2009)](https://ui.adsabs.harvard.edu/abs/2009ApJ...695..496P/abstract) extends the Lomb-Scargle model with a specified number of harmonics (called `nterms` in [Astropy](https://docs.astropy.org/en/v7.1.0/timeseries/lombscargle.html#additional-arguments)).
+This is implemented as a $\chi^2$ minimization at each frequency, requiring solving $N$ small matrix systems.
+This method is also amenable to FINUFFT acceleration, as the terms in these matrices can be computed with a NUFFT.

-Based on the profiler’s results, matrix assembly and linear‐algebra solvers emerged as the primary bottlenecks of chi-square method.
-To align with FINUFFT’s speed, these routines and other computational steps have been optimized and parallelized.
+Because FINUFFT is so fast, the matrix assembly and linear‐algebra solve can be the primary bottlenecks of the fast $\chi^2$ method.
+These routines and other computational steps have been optimized and parallelized in nifty-ls.

 ## Installation
 ### From PyPI